-g.
+- 4g.
 Recruitment, Mentoring, and Retention: Describe plans for recruitment, mentoring, and retention of trainees with a particular emphasis on broadening participation of groups underrepresented in STEM fields.
-Underrepresented groups include American Indians/Alaska natives, African Americans, Hispanics, Pacific Islanders (native of Hawaii, Guam, Samoa), persons with disabilities, and/or females.
-Proposers must provide quantitative data showing the recruitment and retention outcomes of participating departments over the past five years, including time-to-degree completion.
+Underrepresented groups include American Indians/Alaska natives, African Americans, Hispanics, Pacific Islanders (native of Hawaii, Guam, Samoa), persons with disabilities, veterans, and/or females.
+Proposers must provide quantitative data showing the recruitment and retention outcomes of participating departments for the five years preceding the submission date, including time-to-degree completion.
 Comparisons with national level data are strongly encouraged.
 The evidence base for the recruiting, mentoring, retention, and broadening participation strategies must be described.
-Proposers must explain how their processes for admission to the NRT program and their actions to broaden participation will be coordinated with the admissions policies and procedures of the department(s) and university.
+Proposers must explain how their processes for admission to the NRT program and their actions to broaden participation will be coordinated with the admissions policies and procedures of the department(s) and university. - 4h.

-h.
 Performance Assessment/Project Evaluation: Assessment of the project is a high priority for the NRT program.
 Projects should include plans to evaluate the success of the training.
 In particular, the proposal should identify specific, expected competencies and outcomes along with performance measures and an evaluation timetable.
 Although the focus should be on trainees, the evaluation plan should also assess how the NRT project affects faculty teaching and research, academic programs, and institutional policies.
 Assessments should be both formative and summative, and the plan should describe how and when formative assessments would be shared with the project participants, including trainees, and institutional administration.
 Describe mechanisms for regular feedback from the evaluator and the trainees to the leadership team and how that feedback informs practice.
-Awardees should be prepared to contribute to NRT program evaluation, including participation in periodic crossaward, joint videoconferences to share insights, effective practices, and evaluation findings.
+Awardees should be prepared to contribute to NRT program evaluation, including participation in periodic cross-award, joint video conferences to share insights, effective practices, and evaluation findings.

 Institutions are strongly encouraged to secure the services of a professional evaluator unaffiliated with the lead or collaborating institution(s).
-If an individual or team from the lead or collaborating institution(s) conducts the evaluation, an external evaluator should be employed to provide formal periodic assessments of the ongoing evaluation.
-The intent is to ensure that the project benefits from an external perspective.
+If an individual or team from the lead or collaborating institution(s) conducts the evaluation, an external evaluator must be employed to provide formal periodic assessments of the ongoing evaluation.
+The intent is to ensure that the project benefits from an unbiased, external perspective.
 Proposals should include plans for communicating assessment results, both within the NRT community and more broadly through publications and professional meetings.
-A biographical sketch for the evaluator is required.
+The lead evaluator must be listed as one of the 10 core participants and their biographical sketch must be provided.

-An independent advisory committee is required to provide guidance on a regular basis.
-The committee should provide advice to the leadership team based on the evaluator's findings and other formal and informal information obtained from the leadership team, other participants, trainees, and administrators.
+An independent advisory committee comprised of individuals external to the institution(s) is required to provide guidance on a regular basis.
+The committee should meet regularly to provide advice to the leadership team based on the evaluator's findings and other formal and informal information obtained from the leadership team, other participants, trainees, and administrators